Best RX-8 Turbo Kit Guide

-Our comment: We begin our list with what is undoubtedly the most popular off-the-shelf turbo kit for the RX-8 with JDM tuning legends, GReddy.
+Our comment: We begin our list with the most popular off-the-shelf turbo kit for the RX-8 with JDM tuning legends, GReddy.

-However, since it’s the most popular kit out there, there’s a tremendous amount of support and parts that’ll be easy to get your hands on, so we don’t think it’s fair to rule it out just yet.
+However, since it’s the most popular kit out there, a tremendous amount of support and parts will be easy to get your hands on, so we don’t think it’s fair to rule it out just yet.

-Although the GReddy kit is the most popular, it’s still not perfect.
-For that reason, BNR and MazdaManiac both have off-the-shelf upgrades which can make the kit damn near perfect if you’re willing to spend a little extra cash.
+Although the GReddy kit is the most popular, it’s still imperfect.
+Therefore, BNR and MazdaManiac have off-the-shelf upgrades, which can make the kit damn near perfect if you’re willing to spend a little extra cash.

 The main issues seem to have been with the turbo, which many owners state is undersized for its purpose.

-Here’s an excellent write-up on how to unleash the ultimate potential from your GReddy turbo kit, over on RX8Club.com.
+Here’s an excellent write-up on unleashing the ultimate potential from your GReddy turbo kit over on RX8Club.com.

-So, although it’s not perfect, this kit can be the ideal choice if you’re able to get one second-hand, especially if you’re prepared to buy a brand new uprated turbo to go with it.
+So, although it’s not perfect, this kit can be the ideal choice if you can get one second-hand, especially if you’re prepared to buy a brand-new uprated turbo to go with it.